Breach of Contract Specific Performance

-This is an equitable remedy compelling future performance, which means that it is not available as a right in court, but rather it is granted by the court based on what is fair in a specific situation.
+Specific performance is an equitable remedy compelling future performance, which means that it is not available as a right in court, but rather it is granted by the court based on what is fair in a specific situation.
 This type of remedy is only granted if money damages would not be an adequate solution.

 The main reason for this is that specific performance can take into account all of the unique circumstances involved in a particular contract, whereas money damages are more general and may not be appropriate in every case.

-A court may order specific performance not only for enforcing the purchase price of real property but also in other certain circumstances where mere money damages are not enough because of the unique property or custom made products that demand equitable principles for an order specific performance.
+A court may grant specific performance not only for enforcing the purchase price of real property but also in other certain circumstances where mere money damages are not enough because of the unique property or custom made products that demand equitable principles for an order specific performance.

 The real property subject to the sale contract is unique – there is only that one plot of land on the earth!
 Therefore the appropriate remedy is not monetary damages when enforcing the valid and binding contract, the adequate remedy of specific performance is appropriate for the non breaching party.

 As a result of this, a cause of action arose over history that requires three special things to allow you to enforce a contract for the sale of real property through a specific performance action.